GeorgeSammour-ai/leso-oversampling/README.md

 ## Reproducibility

-LESO is deterministic given a fixed random seed.
+LEO is deterministic given a fixed random seed.
 The tool is intended to support reproducible experimentation and comparative evaluation of oversampling methods.

 ---